 You can be based anywhere in the world so long as you can meet between 12:00-15:00 UTC.
-We hope to start this project in early March and launch the updated website by May 2021.
+We hope to start this project in mid-March and launch the updated website in May 2021.
 Your primary contact will be the Production Lead, with input from the rest of our 4-person team.

 Strategy – Collaborate with the P2PU team to:

 - Clearly communicate the organization’s vision and value propositions

 - Articulate clear strategies to explain the learning circle model, its community, and its free offerings (tools, community, events)